-In general, age collected at the randomization (in years) will be used for analyses and presented in listings.
-If age at randomization is not available for a subject, then age derived based on date of birth and the randomization visit date will be used instead.
-For screen failures or unrandomized patients, the date the first informed consent was signed will be used for the age derivation.
+In general, age collected at Day 1 (in years) will be used for analyses and presented in listings.
+If age at Day 1 is not available for a subject, then age derived based on date of birth and the Day 1 visit date will be used instead.
+If an enrolled subject was not dosed with any study drug, the randomization date will be used instead of the Day 1 visit date.
+For screen failures, the date the first informed consent was signed will be used for the age derivation.
 Age required for longitudinal and temporal calculations and analyses (eg, estimates of creatinine clearance, age at date of AE) will be based on age derived from date of birth and the date of the measurement or event, unless otherwise specified.